 What happens:

-- Federal government stays smaller permanently
+• Federal government stays smaller for an extended period

-- Economy weakens especially in Maryland, Virginia, DC
+• Economy weakens especially in Maryland, Virginia, DC

-- Military still large but can't be everywhere at once
+• Military still large but can't be everywhere at once

-- Infrastructure keeps deteriorating, wealth gap widens
+• Infrastructure keeps deteriorating, wealth gap widens

-- America stays powerful regionally but loses global dominance
+• America stays powerful regionally but loses global dominance

 Think: Britain after WWII.
 Still important, still wealthy, but no longer the boss.
 One major player among several instead of the hegemon.